iluvjava/Maths/Notebook 2.0 obsidian/MATH 000 Math Essential/Probability, Stats, Combinatorics, Information Theory/Maximal Likelihood Estimator.md

 ### **Intro**

 MLE estiamtes unknown parameters of a distributions function from a list of samples that are assumed to be [idd](https://www.wikiwand.com/en/Independent_and_identically_distributed_random_variables) (Independent and Identically Distributed Random Variables).
+Similar statistical methods exists, such as the method of moments, they aim to recover the moment generating functions of the distributions.

 **References**: